epi-project/brane-documentation/user-guide/src/config/admins/node.md

 The first variant of the `node`-map is the `!central` variant, which defines a central node.
 There are two fields in this map:
 - `paths`: A map that defines all paths relevant to the central node.
 Specifically, it maps a string identifier to a string path.
 The following identifiers are defined:
   - `certs`: The path to the directory with certificate authority files for the worker nodes in the instance.
-See the [chapter on installing a control node](../../system-admins/installation/control-node.md#adding-certificates) for more information.
+See the [chapter on installing a central node](../../system-admins/installation/central-node.md#adding-certificates) for more information.
   - `packages`: The path to the directory where uploaded packages will be stored.
 This should be a persistent directory, or at the very least exactly as persistent as the storage of the instance's Scylla database.
   - `infra`: The path to the [`infra.yml`](./infra.md) configuration file.
   - `proxy`: The path to the [`proxy.yml`](./proxy.md) configuration file.